risonakamo/video-random-extractor/readme.md

 # video summariser
-python program which takes a video file and extracts a number of screenshots at randomised intervals, producing a summary of a video in image form. randomisation gives a chance for frames between the regular interval to appear.
+python program that takes a video file and extracts screenshots at randomised intervals, producing a summary of a video in image form. randomisation gives a chance for frames between the regular interval to appear.

 # requirements
 python 3.10+